squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 >-Organized marketing, recruitment, and application and admission processes for the program.

->-Identified and targeted populations on campus with an affinity for Italy or Italian-related subjects to increase enrollment in Introductory Italian.
+>-Identified and targeted populations on campus with an affinity for Italy or Italian-related subjects in order to increase enrollment in Introductory Italian.

 >-Responsible for entire program budget and all financial transactions.